-Average recycled content of gypsum products manufactured in the UK in 2014 was over 80%, making plasterboard systems a major contributor to sustainable building in GB.
+Average recycled content of gypsum products manufactured in the UK rose to over 80% at its peak in 2014, making plasterboard systems a major contributor to sustainable building in GB.
 With the reduction in FGD gypsum since then, the figure is now just below 50% and expected to reduce further as coal fired power stations close.

-All 3 UK gypsum manufacturing companies now have BES6001 certification, contributing towards responsible sourcing (Responsible Sourcing of Materials section in the DCLG Code for Sustainable Homes, ID Ref : Mat 2).
+All 3 UK gypsum manufacturing companies now have BES6001 certification, contributing towards responsible sourcing (Responsible Sourcing of Materials section in BREEAM 2011, Section 9 : Mat 3).

 In order to protect the environment, preserve resources and promote the long term interests of stakeholders, the GB plasterboard industry is highly motivated to build upon its leading position in resource efficiency with further improvements:

 The plasterboard industry also promotes greater recycling through its support of the Environment Agency & WRAP Quality Protocol programme, and the successful development of BSI PAS109: 2013 “Specification for the Production of Recycled Gypsum from Waste Plasterboard”.

 The Plasterboard Sustainability Partnership (of which the GPDA is a founding member) is working with the Defra Sustainable Products & Materials (SPM) team to improve further the sustainability of plasterboard products across all life cycle stages.
 The industry product stewardship approach will be kept under review as cradle to grave life cycle models are further refined.